dunskii/bookingx/README.txt

 **Once you have confirmed your basic settings you will need to add at least 1 resource and 1 services**

-*Add A Resrouce*
+*Add A Resource*
 To add a resource go to Booking X -> Resource (This label will differ depending on what you set it as in your Alias settings) Adding the Resource Name, Description and Image works the same as creating a page or post in WordPress.
-1. Resource Name is the form field “Enter Title Here”
+1. Resource Name is the form field “Add Title”
-2. Description in the visual editor
+2. Description in the block editor (or classic editor).
 3. Set the feature image for the resource image.

 In the Details section you can do the follow: